Mohammadmahdi-Mohammadi/RMIDS/Readme.txt

 # Created by Mohammadmahdi_Mohammadi on 25/12/21.
 # available on github.com/Mohammadmahdi-Mohammadi/

-					Please run the server side first and then by running the Considered file for the clients, you can connect tothe server Please follow the instructions in the project document ---------> RMI implementation in python.pdf
+					Please run the server side first and then by running the Considered file for the clients, you can connect to the server Please follow the instructions in the project document ---------> RMI implementation in python.pdf

 	Attention: